qgis/QGIS-Documentation/docs/user_manual/plugins/core_plugins/plugins_evis.rst

 commands.
 Click on the :guilabel:`Predefined Queries` tab to display the predefined query interface.

-To load a set of predefined queries, click on the |evisFile| :sup:`Open File` icon.
+To load a set of predefined queries, click on the |folder| :sup:`Open File` icon.
 This opens the :guilabel:`Open File` window, which is used to locate the file containing the SQL queries.
-When the queries are loaded, their titles as defined in the XML file will appear in the drop-down menu located just below the |evisFile| :sup:`Open File` icon.
+When the queries are loaded, their titles as defined in the XML file will appear in the drop-down menu located just below the |folder| :sup:`Open File` icon.
 The full description of the query is displayed in the text window under the drop-down menu.

 Select the query you want to run from the drop-down menu and then click on the